 Important note: If you have any suspicion, ask your child if they are experiencing suicidal thoughts.
 This will not put the idea into their head or make them more likely to attempt suicide.
 Keep talking.

 This number system was so useful for our family.
 It allowed my daughter to have a mechanism to assess herself and provide feedback to her family without it being intrusive.

 That meant, my daughter would not be left alone in the house, she would not have access to an automobile, and we needed to ensure our home was safe.
-We had a family meeting with our two other teenagers and made a plan to ensure someone would always be around and keeping an eye on the situation.
+We had a family meeting with our two other teenagers and made a plan to ensure someone would always be around and keep an eye on the situation.